 Due to the market size and Chinese’s behavior, super apps like WeChat, AliPay lead enormous influence.
 Besides, in Southeast Asia, super-app like Grab, MoMo, ZaloPay will find it difficult to achieve WeChat’s success.

-As the result, when developing super app in the new market, each entrepreneur should put together a local team to understand local taste, drive operations, as well as compete with local players.
+As the result, when producing a super app in the new market, each entrepreneur should put together a local team to understand local taste, drive operations, as well as compete with local players.

 The most obvious business benefit of the super apps approach is cross-selling.
 Therefore, company can offer the user various services all in one app.
 There are also advantages for the user because: